rbommel/g3cayley/intrinsics.md

 intrinsic PluckerValuations(PlOctad::SeqEnum) -> ModTupFldElt
 { On input of a plucker sequence, this function returns its 70-dimensional valuation vector }

+intrinsic NormaliseValuationData(v1::ModTupFldElt : S := {1,2,3,4,5})->ModTupFldElt
+{ Compute the valuation data of the normalised octad.
+The optional parameter S determines which points of the octad will be at the standard position (default: 1,2,3,4,5). }

 intrinsic CayleyOctadDiagram(VlOctad::ModTupFldElt) -> List
 {Compute an octad diagram}